jasrub/jasrub.github.io/_portfolio/creative-machines.markdown

 (Click on the images to see the whole sample)
 <br/>
 <br/>
-This was part of the development of <a href="https://github.com/artBoffin/GooeyBrain">GooeyBrain</a> - an open source GUI app for generating data, such as images, using Tensorflow.
+This was part of the development of <a href="https://github.com/artBoffin/GooeyBrain"> GooeyBrain </a> - an open source GUI app for generating data, such as images, using Tensorflow.